40 Gorgeously Green Gift Wrapping Ideas

 Just because you’re going unconventional, it doesn’t mean you should overdo it.
 A natural ribbon on brown paper can go a long way toward making the gift look classy.
 And the goal with reducing your gift-giving footprint goes hand in hand with simplifying your life.

-For more gift-wrapping inspiration, check out our Gorgeously Green Gift Wrapping board on Pinterest.
+For more sustainable gift wrapping ideas, check out our Gorgeously Green Gift Wrapping board on Pinterest.

 If you need more ideas for your holiday gifting, you’re sure to find the perfect present in our gift guides: